aggrosoft/designer-backend-skeleton/README.md

 ## Usage

-Depending on your endpoint you will need to configure upload and config urls.
+Depending on your consuming system you will need to configure upload and config urls.
 Use as following:

 **Upload Endpoint**